aoijs/website/src/content/docs/functions/randomUserID.md

 ## Example(s)

-This will return a random user id:
+This will return a random user ID:

 ```javascript
 client.command({